benhoyt/benhoyt.github.com/writings/go-1brc.md

 It's a simple implementation that uses the [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function#FNV-1a_hash) hash algorithm with [linear probing](https://en.wikipedia.org/wiki/Linear_probing): if there's a collision, use the next empty slot.

-To simplify, I just pre-allocate a large number of hash buckets (I've used 100,000), to avoid having to write logic to resize the table.
+To simplify, I just pre-allocate a large number of hash buckets (I've used 131,072, a power of two), to avoid having to write logic to resize the table.
 My code will panic if the table gets more than half full.
-I measured that we get around 2% hash collisions.
+I measured that we get around 0.2% hash collisions.

 It's a bunch more code this time -- hash table setup, the hashing itself, and the table probing and insertion: